“I dream of wayward gulls and all landless lovers, rare moments of winter sun, peace, privacy, for everyone.” [William F. Claire]

 My former manager once told me she thought of me as Jiminy Cricket, the conscience of our tech and business change project.

-Until recently, I was an interviewer for the literary magazine The View From Here for seven years before it closed its doors in October 2014.
-(Personal favourites here with Barry Cunningham or Isabel Allende.)
-I was known as The Amateur Book Blogger, hence my twitter handle TheABB.
+While on a work break for maternity I was an interviewer for the writers’ magazine The View From Here and for seven years before it closed its doors in October 2014.
+(Personal favourites were with Barry Cunningham, Patrick Gayle and Isabel Allende but there were lots of favourites.)
+Thus I was known as The Amateur Book Blogger from 2006, and my twitter handle became TheABB.

-Since 2014 my writing has been mainly about government plans to use health data, and data from other areas, for secondary uses.
-I’ve listened to lots of voices at many public events, shared and encouraged others’ engagement, and have joined the ADRN panel supporting use of administrative data in research.
+Since 2014 almost anything I write has been about government plans to use personal data from education, health, and other parts of the public sector, for purposes beyond our reasonable expectations.
+I’ve listened to lots of voices at many public events, shared and encouraged others’ engagement, and spent 2 years on the ADRN panel discussing uses of administrative data in research.

-My other posts may be about anything that grabs my attention.
+My personal posts here may be about anything that grabs my attention.
 Writing related things.
 Sometimes art, clouds or bees.
 I love volcanoes, and deserts; thinking about economics and politics.
-This is my scrapbook and used to capture unpolished beginnings and thoughts.
+But mainly data things.

 Mostly constructive.
 Sometimes cross.
 Occasionally on target.
 “Thank you for your consideration.”